Kentucky Medicaid for Seniors & Long-Term Care

-Kentucky operates six 1915(c) HCBS waivers — including the new CHILD waiver and the Michelle P. Waiver for people with intellectual disabilities
+Kentucky operates six 1915(c) HCBS waivers, including a new CHILD waiver for complex-needs youth

 Kentucky's Department for Medicaid Services Division of Long-Term Services and Supports administers six home and community-based services waivers.
 The newest — the CHILD waiver — launched in 2025 for individuals under 21 with complex behavioral health and developmental needs.
-The Michelle P. Waiver covers adults with intellectual and developmental disabilities.
+The Michelle P. Waiver covers adults with intellectual and developmental disabilities, and the Home and Community-Based (HCB) Waiver is the primary option for seniors age 65 and older.

 Long-term care eligibility for seniors in Kentucky